xy-grainsynth/workshop/README.md

         }
      }
      ```
-3. sourcing own recordings .wav format max. duration 1 minute (think of a sound that would be interesting to use for transitions from natural to extreme/unfamiliar state) Search on [BBC Sound Effects](https://sound-effects.bbcrewind.co.uk/search?q=nature&resultSize=30) or other open-access libraries
+3. sourcing own recordings .wav format max. duration up to 2 minutes (think of a sound that would be interesting to use for transitions from natural to extreme/unfamiliar state) Search on [BBC Sound Effects](https://sound-effects.bbcrewind.co.uk/search?q=nature&resultSize=30) or other open-access libraries
    1. save at least two recordings in the folder recordings in the project directory
 4. setup a tweakpane GUI to load the recordings into the script
    1. create js/gui.js